Consultation: Repurposing of medicines

 - likely to be less commercially profitable.

-Repurposing of older medicines is a prominent area of research for potential COVID-19 treatments.
-It has also been considered by the House of Representatives Standing Committee on Health, Aged Care and Sport, with a recommendation that the Department of Health and Aged Care continue to develop options that establishes a more flexible way forward for the repurposing of medicines in Australia.
+Medicines repurposing has also been considered by the House of Representatives Standing Committee on Health, Aged Care and Sport, with a recommendation that the Department of Health and Aged Care continue to develop options that establishes a more flexible way forward for the repurposing of medicines in Australia.

 First public consultation 2021

-The three key areas are
+The options included three key areas:

 - reducing regulatory burden